 A cameo can have any scene or subject, but the most popular motif is the profile of a woman.
 Ancient cameo carvings came from Greece and Rome.
 In the modern era, Italy has prevailed as the cameo cutting epicenter of the world.

 Jewel of Havana’s current line of cameos come predominantly from Italy, and were carved in the early 1900’s.
-Artist Ana Maria Andricain blends the old with the new, pairing vintage cameos with modern settings in rings, and pendants.
+Artist Ana Maria Andricain blends the old with the new, pairing vintage cameos with modern settings in rings, pendants.and earrings.
 Jewel of Havana has cameos in mother of pearl, and conch, both of which, are characterized by their subtle contrasts in colors, and which make a beautiful compliment to their fine silver settings.

 New pieces featuring modern, blue agate cameos, carved with lasers by a German artist, are so stunning that the majority have been bought before they could even be photographed.